 The cost of stains or sealants will vary depending on the size and surface of your deck.
 Ask a paint store expert for help choosing the right product.

 Whatever you spend, it will be far less than the deck replacement that will be required if you neglect the original deck for too long.
 But it may require some serious elbow grease.
-Take a look at this Lowe’s guide to preparing your deck and apply stain or sealant.

 12. Insulate water pipes